News release from 20/08/2019

 Cllr Bill Handley, South Cambridgeshire District Council's Lead Cabinet Member for Environmental Services and Licensing, said: “I’ve seen photos taken by our Food Hygiene Enforcement Officers and they showed that these facilities were absolutely filthy.
 Companies that prepare and provide food products have a responsibility to do so in safe and hygienic conditions and, in this case, they clearly failed to do so.
 The food hygiene and safety standards, practices and procedures are enshrined in law and are there for very good reason and it is the company’s duty to make sure they are in place and that they abide by them.

 “The council’s Environmental Health team keeps a close eye on what companies are doing and always act on concerns.
 I would emphasise that, in South Cambridgeshire, we are fortunate that more than three quarters of food businesses are achieving the highest food hygiene rating.
 We always work with businesses to help them to improve their food hygiene standards and a prosecution like this, which is always a last resort, is very unusual.
 However, we make no apologies for intervening and taking legal action and, if it’s necessary, we will do so again, especially if there’s a danger that someone could become ill.
-Anyone handling food should take note.”
+Anyone who handles food should take note.”